The author is a guitarist and bassist with over 35 years of experience as a musician.

 So what makes the Les Paul Studio such a great value?
-For starters, the Studio isn’t built overseas in some outsourcing factory like Epiphone.
+For starters, the Studio isn’t built overseas in some outsourcing factory like Epiphones are.
 This is a real USA-made Gibson, and that means a lot as far as craftsmanship and attention to detail.

-Like a Gibson Les Paul Standard, the body and neck of the Studio is made of mahogany, and the top is carved maple.
+Like a Gibson Les Paul Standard, the body and neck of the Studio are made of mahogany, and the top is carved maple.

-Epiphones, too, have mahogany bodies and necks, but they do not have the same thick maple top as the USA Gibsons.
-Instead they have a maple veneer, which is more for appearance than sound.
+Epiphones, too, have mahogany bodies and necks and maple tops, but they do not have the same high-quality tops as the USA Gibsons.
+Instead, the translucent-top models have a maple veneer, which is more for appearance than sound.

 Does the Gibson LP Standard have a thicker body than the Studio?
-This is a subject of much debate, but generally if you’re comparing two guitars from the same year they ought to be close.
-The Epiphone is noticeably thinner, but the difference between the Gibson Standard and Studio isn’t much to be concerned about.
+This is a subject of much debate, but generally, if you’re comparing two guitars from the same year they ought to be close.
+The Epiphone is a bit thinner, but the difference between the Gibson Standard and Studio isn’t much to be concerned about.

 Pickups and Electronics

 Both pickup sets are going to get you that fat, thick Gibson tone you’re looking for, and both have the clarity and punch for leads, rhythm and whatever else you plan to do to your guitar.
-Personally, I have a Les Paul with Burstbuckers and I love it.
-But, I never had any complaints about the 490R/T set.
+I like the Burstbuckers, but I never had any complaints about the 490R/498T set.